-- Are not eligible for transportation service sponsored or provided by another program or agency as part of an agency's eligible services. - Must be a resident of Duval County - Cannot access JTA fixed routes bus service due to a physical or cognitive disability that prevents usage of the fixed route system - Do not have access to a household member's automobile and are therefore transportation dependent on others
+- Are not eligible for transportation service sponsored or provided by another program or agency as part of an agency's eligible services. - Must be a resident of Duval County - Cannot access JTA fixed routes bus service due to a physical or cognitive disability that prevents usage of the fixed route system or qualifies for the fixed route senior fare card. - Do not have access to a household member's automobile and are therefore transportation dependent on others